 One of the timeless dangers of cataloguing relationship woes through song is the risk of drowning in cringe-worthy cheesiness.
-Bump’s debut album Broken Fix is swimming in an industrial vat of artery-clogging Velveeta.
+Bump and their debut album Broken Fix is swimming in an industrial vat of artery-clogging Velveeta.
 Released in October, the self produced album was recorded over the course of a week in an old barn in Cambridge, NY.
 Mixed by JJ Beck at Akin Studios and mastered by Larry DeVivo at Silvertone Mastering.

-Formed in Saratoga Springs, cheesemongers Todd Pasternack (guitar), Angela Ford (bass), Gregory Nash (drums) and special guest Kirk Juhas (piano/B3) have formulated an almost unpalatable recipe over-salted with boring and predictable lyrics in a watered-down interpretation of Red Hot Chili Peppers.
+Formed in Saratoga Springs, cheesemongers Todd Pasternack (guitar), Angela Ford (bass), Gregory Nash (drums) and special guest Kirk Juhas (piano/B3) comprise Bump, and have formulated an almost unpalatable recipe over-salted with boring and predictable lyrics in a watered-down interpretation of Red Hot Chili Peppers.
 Any hope for attaining béchamel quality music on this album is melted by weak vocals.

 The first track “Hello Again” serves up Pasternack’s whiney voice with Ford’s backup vocals adding more confusion than complexity to the laid-back rock flavor.
 He opens the song, “Hello again, did my text get through?
 And are we still friends, or did we lose that too?
 Just send me a picture of your broken heart, tell me once again we should never have started to care.”
 Predictability breeds familiarity, so despite the eye-roll inducing lyrics, many listeners can at least relate to their meaning.